Leah1977/LSH_Electricians_MS1/README.md

 * Google maps link from www.google.com. ("https://www.google.com/maps/embed")

-* Thanks to all the photograhpers and websites Unsplash, Pexels and Pixabay for allowing the use of following photos and video.
+* Thanks to all the photographers and websites Unsplash, Pexels and Pixabay for allowing the use of the following photos and video.

 * Light bulbs photo
   Photo by Diz Play on Unsplash